rlindland/179-project/README.md

 # Matrix Library
-###### By Robert Lindland
+###### By Robert Lindland, Vaibhavi Shah, and Annie Yun
 Matrix library that supports primitve operations, transposes, dot products, and special matrices.
 See header file for methods and attributes.
-Built as project for 6.179 at MIT.
+Built as a project for 6.179 at MIT.